-That is, a claim for direct and/or opportunity costs relating to the application of a price limit event.
+11 That is, a claim for direct and/or opportunity costs relating to a price limit event.

-The claimant is to define the time period(s) for which it is making a claim for compensation.
-The relevant time period may vary depending on the type of claim, as outlined in section 4.1.1.
+12 The claimant is to define the time period(s) for which it is making a claim for compensation.
+The relevant time period may vary depending on the type of claim.
 The AEMC would assess whether the claimant has demonstrated the requirements for a claim in the relevant time period(s).